6 Common Air Conditioner Smells Answered and How to Repair the Issue

 3. Air Conditioner Smells Musty

-Individuals who reach us regarding this situation often report their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also called dirty sock syndrome, this smell is typically created by a grubby evaporator coil that has mold, mildew and bacteria buildup.
+People who reach us to report this situation usually mention their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also referred to as dirty sock syndrome, this smell is frequently created by a dirty evaporator coil that has mold, mildew and bacteria buildup.
 Moisture can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in areas where you turn on heating at night and during the morning before turning on cooling during the afternoon.
+Dirty sock syndrome is most often seen in climates where you need heating at night and during the morning before transitioning to cooling later on.

 How to Fix It

-Check your filter first.
-If you haven’t changed it within the last three months and can’t see light through it, you should replace it.
-If that doesn’t solve the problem, reach JTech Mechanical at 281-231-8768.
+Inspect your filter first.
+If you haven’t replaced it within the last three months and can’t see light through it, you should replace it.
+If that doesn’t fix the problem, reach JTech Mechanical at 281-231-8768.

 5. Air Conditioner Smells Like Burning Plastic